mysterioux/gatsby-chrisblog/content/posts/2019-04-04---getting-started-with-firebase.md

     Limited query abilities due to Firebase’s data stream model Traditional relational data models are not applicable to NoSQL; therefore, your SQL chops will not transfer No on-premise installation

+   That's been said, head over to [Firebase.google.com](https://firebase.google.com) and explore.